yasuhitoHayashi/bothViewer/README.md

 The event stream server starts on port `5001` and the frame stream server starts on port `5002`.
 After a short delay the `bothViewer.html` page is opened automatically in your default web browser.

 ## Performance

-Both streamers encode frames to JPEG only once and then share the cached bytes with connected clients.
-This avoids repeated conversions and lowers CPU usage, which is especially helpful on resource constrained devices such as the Raspberry Pi.

 You can further reduce CPU usage by lowering the display scale factor.
 Pass `--display-factor 0.3` (for example) when starting `frameStreamer.py` or `evsStreamer.py` to downscale frames before encoding.